Master of Creative Enterprise and Innovation

 - Create innovative, non-linear solutions to design challenges.

-- Establish and monitor realistic goals to transform and actualise a minimum viable produce (MVP) to market readiness.
+- Establish and monitor realistic goals to transform and actualise a minimum viable product (MVP) to market readiness.

 - Synthesise concepts, research, and practice to generate future-focused ideas and creative innovations in local or global contexts.